ryanmcdermott/code-review-tips/README.md

 incomplete list of common security problems.
 Don't rely on this alone!
 Automate as much security review as you can on every commit, and perform routine security audits.

+## Performance

+### Functions should use efficient algorithms and data structures
+This is different for every particular case, but use your best judgment to see if there are any ways to improve the efficiency of a piece of code.
+Your users will thank you!

+### Actions should be logged
+Logging helps give metrics

+## Testing

+### New code should be tested

+### Tests should actually test what the function is doing

+## Miscellaneous
+> _"Everything can be filed under miscellaneous"_

+> George Bernard Shaw

+### Null cases should be handled

+### Large cases should be handled